 When To Perform?

 First of all, Surya Namaskar is best done early morning on an empty stomach or light stomach facing the rising sun.
 If it is practised in the evening it triggers the digestive fire.
-However, if you give enough time after a meal, than you can perform the same as well.
+However, if you give enough time after a meal, than you can perform

 It is a good idea to do some Sukshma Vyayama or gentle warm-up stretches before you start with the Surya Namaskar rounds.
 This helps remove restlessness in the body and prepares it for Surya Namaskar yoga postures.